If non-fiction or journalism is your thing, we have plenty of opportunities to get your voice heard.

 PO Box 656

 Newcastle upon Tyne

-Don’t forget to include your contact details (address, phone number and email).
+Don’t forget to also send us your contact details (address, phone number and email).

-The June magazine (issue 74) submission deadline is 10 April 2017.
+The June 2021 magazine (Issue 90) submission deadline is 12 April 2021.
 See here for guidelines and rates of pay.